tsgates/arch-wiki-markdown/wiki/PekWM.md

 > Method 1: kdm/gdm

 First install and enable kdm or gdm.
-For instructions on how to enable login managers, see the Display Manager page.
+For instructions on how to enable login managers, see the Display manager page.

-PekWM be added to the session types.
+PekWM will be added to the session types.
 Select PekWM from the session menu right before logging in.

 > Method 2: xinitrc